-Professor Chris Elliot told the #foodfuture discussion today that the 65 million middle class chines people are ceasing to trust their local food supplies.
-They fear food contamination from their potentially polluted land (which may be affecting young Chinese people – including falling IQ’s).
+Professor Chris Elliot told the #foodfuture discussion today that the 65 million middle class Chinese people are ceasing to trust their local food supplies.
+Continue reading

 Every sector of the food industry is facing challenges.
 If you’re agile and have the financial capacity you can hedge your bets.

 British businesses are having to choose where to produce, here or abroad, with little information.
 The uncertainty of brexit is making that decision tricky.